-- An Active Directory instance.
+- A configured and accessible Active Directory instance.

 After you ensure that you meet those requirements, you should navigate to the Kinvey Console and work on adding an identity provider.

 Single sign-on in Kinvey is configured through Identity Providers.
 An Identity Provider entity is used to configure integration with a single external SAML identity provider.
 It is possible te configure integration with several SAML identity providers at the same time.
 Each configured identity integration appears as a button in the Kinvey Login screen.